Effects of surface tension reduction on wind-wave growth and air-water scalar transfer: Results and discussion

-where $\widehat{s_{ij}}({\bm k},z_{g0}(m_3))$ is obtained by the Fourier transform in the $x_1$ and $x_2$ direction for $s_{ij}(x_g(m_1),y_g(m_2),z_g(m_1,m_2,m_3))$ for each $m_3$.
-We used the approximation of $\frac{\partial z_g}{\partial z_{g0}} \approx 1$ again to define $\epsilon_{w,g}$ and $\epsilon_{w,c}$ as (\ref{eq:epsilon_wg}) and (\ref{eq:epsilon_wc}), respectively.
-We have confirmed that sum of these energy dissipation rates is approximately equal to $\epsilon_{w}'$; i.e., $\epsilon_{w,g} + \epsilon_{w,c} \approx \epsilon_{w}'$.
 Figure~\ref{fig:Qna_epsw} shows the energy flux due to normal stress and energy dissipation rate at gravity and capillary wave scales.
 After $t=2.5$ s, $Q_{na,g}$ is larger than $Q_{na,c}$, indicating that the energy flux due to the normal stress at the gravity wave scales has dominant influence on the total energy flux $Q_{na}$.
 This is consistent with our intuition that the contribution of the form drag is dominated by the significant gravity waves.
 Concerning the dissipation rate, $\epsilon_{w,c}$ is far larger than $\epsilon_{w,g}$.
 Therefore, the energy dissipation at the capillary wave scales is dominant for $\epsilon_{w}'$.
 The energy dissipation for capillary wave scales $\epsilon_{w,c}$ for $\sigma=1.0\sigma_w$ is significantly larger than that for $\sigma=0.5\sigma_w$.
 It is also observed in figure~\ref{fig:Qna_epsw}(\textit{b}) that $\epsilon_{w,c}$ is larger than $Q_{na,c}$.
 This means that the energy dissipation in the water side exceeds the energy input from the air side at the capillary wave scales, and there must be the energy transfer from the gravity wave scales to the capillary wave scales.
 The difference between $\epsilon_{w,c}$ and $Q_{na,c}$ is smaller for the smaller surface tension case.
 This indicates that the energy transfer from the gravity wave scales decreases due to the surface tension reduction.
 There are several mechanisms that can result in the inter-scale energy transfer; the four-wave resonant interaction, harmonic resonance of nonlinear waves, and turbulent energy transfer.
 Unfortunately, it is difficult to specify the dominant mechanism because of the difficulty of evaluating the energy transfer.
 However, comparison of $Q_{ta}$ (in figure~\ref{fig:energy_flux}) and $\epsilon_{w,c}$ suggests that change in the resonant condition due to the surface tension reduction results in the decrease of the energy transfer from the gravity wave scales because $\epsilon_{w,c}$ (i.e., the energy transfer from the gravity wave scales) is larger than $Q_{ta}$, which produces shear-induced turbulence in the water side, for $\sigma=1.0\sigma_w$.